 Blood Borne Virus Infections (including HIV)

-BBVs are transmitted by the same routes.
-Even if vaccinated against Hepatitis B, the following points should be noted to reduce the risk of Hepatitis C and HIV.
+All BBVs are transmitted in the same way.
+Even if you are vaccinated against Hepatitis B, you should still take preventative steps to reduce your risk of exposure to Hepatitis C and HIV:

 - Practice safe sex during travel.

-- Comprehensive travel insurance that includes medical repatriation is important.
-Ensuring you can access a high standard of medical care/return to the UK reduces the chance of exposure to unsafe medical/surgical/dental equipment and blood products.
+- Ensuring that you can access a high standard of medical care, or return to the UK for treatment reduces your chance of exposure to BBVs.

-- Blood transfusion: In most of Western Europe, North America, Japan and Australasia all donated blood is now screened for blood borne viruses.
-Blood transfusion services in many developing countries are basic and much of the blood donated may be unscreened.
-The risks from blood transfusion in such circumstances are high.
-Points to consider are:
+In Western Europe, North America, Japan and Australasia all donated blood is now screened for blood borne viruses.
+Blood transfusion services in many resource poor countries are basic, and much of the donated blood may be unscreened.
+The risks from receiving a blood transfusion in such circumstances are high.